About USB live sticks

 I choose the USB thumbdrive as the boot medium

 To begin with, the computer must be stopped and the USB thumbdrive connected in advance.
-If the computer is running (for instance, with Windows), stop it, with the USB thumbdrive plugged in.
-Then I must ensure that the live USB thumbdrive will boot the computer.
+If the computer is running (for instance, with Windows), stop it, with the USB thumbrive plugged in.
+Then I must ensure that the live USB thumbrive will boot the computer.

 If the BIOS allows me to choose the boot device